Selling in another country starts with a product catalog people can read and trust.

 Once the enrichment opens, configure your source and target language.

-To translate the product description without translating the HTML tags:
+To translate the product description without changing HTML tags:

-- Third, map the column where your product description is to the AI translator.
+- Map the product description column to the translator

 Step 6 - Translating Product Specifications While Maintaining JSON Format